 This intellectually driven method aids to establish trust.
 Conflict resists trust.
 The brain organizes conflict into ‘fight’ behaviors like passivity, anger, or manipulation.
 It’s capable of experience-dependent change.
 It needs present experiences to change its original interpretation.

 Repetition and awareness of time is necessary for lasting change (Hillary et a.
 2003).
 Paint a wall or a do-it-yourself project may create a trust environment.
-Foster wellbeing styling an environment or modifying a task to adjust feelings towards safety, comfort, and rest.
+Foster an environment or modify a task to prepare feelings for safety, comfort, and rest.
+Schedule the Equip Package to do so with our performance and design coach.

 GIG Design | Intellectual Lifestyle